ais-one/cookbook/README-v2.md

 # TO FIX

+2. page
+ - after insert
+ - after update
+ - after delete
+3. infinite scroll
+ - after insert
+ - after update
+ - after delete
+4. check error handling for all ops
+5. real-time updates...
-0. inline edit
+* 0. inline edit
-1. reload for infinite scroll appends data, should not happen...
+* 1. reload for infinite scroll appends data, should not happen...
-2. post insert, delete - paged
-3. post insert, delete - infinite scroll
-4. should we use pagination event instead of watcher?
-5. check error handling for all ops
-6. check id and idName !!! may be wrong !!!
+* 5. check id and idName !!! may be wrong !!!

+# DESIGN CONSIDERATIONS
+1. should we use pagination event instead of pagination watcher?